chadrem/tribe/README.md

 ## Futures

-Message passing with the Actable#message! is asynchronous and always returns nil.
+Messages are limited in that they are one way (fire-and-forget).
-This can be a pain since in many cases you will be interested in the result.
+Many times you'll be interested in receiving a response and this is where futures become useful.
-The Actable#future! method solves this problem by returning a Tribe::Future object.
+To send a future you use Actable#future! instead of Actable#message!.
-You can then use this object to obtain the result when it becomes available.
+It will return a future object (instead of nil) that will give you access to the result when it becomes available.

 #### Non-blocking